-On oil stones you need to use correct grade of fine oil, preferably with a cleaning agent when using finer oil stones such as India or natural stones.
-A thicker oil such as 3in1 is better for Carborundum stones as thinner oils will one dissipate quickly through the pores.
-Likewise a thick oil such as 3in1 used on the fine stones causes an aquaplane effect and reduces the stones ability to sharpen.
+On oil stones, you need to use the correct grade of fine oil, preferably with a cleaning agent when using finer oil stones such as India or natural stones.
+A thicker oil such as 3in1 is better for Carborundum stones as thinner oils will dissipate quickly through the pores.
+Likewise, a thick oil such as 3in1 used on the fine stones causes an aquaplane effect and reduces the stone’s ability to sharpen.

 Some people use a window cleaner but whilst this works in keeping the pores open on fine stones it fails to lubricate properly and causes excessive wear.
-It’s a cheaper solution but with side effect costs to diamond plates lifespan or extra work when flattening stones more often.
+It’s a cheaper solution but with side effects costs to a diamond plate’s lifespan or extra work when flattening stones more often.

 Oilstones are far cheaper to buy and will last you years if maintained correctly.

-We use 3 types of oilstones, medium grit Carborundum for course work, a India fine grit stone approx 1000 grit, a piece of natural fine grade slate (approx 8000 grit) and a leather strop with the super fine slurry from the slate.
-A second clean strop can also to be used for final shine.
-We have our own blend of lapping fluid which is not only better than any other we have used, but economical too, check our store or search Acutus in our search bar at the top of our website.
+We use 3 types of oilstones, medium grit Carborundum for course work, an India fine grit stone approx 1000 grit, a piece of natural fine grade slate (approx 8000 grit), and a leather strop with the superfine slurry from the slate.
+A second clean strop can also be used for a final shine.
+We have our own blend of lapping fluid which is not only better than any other we have used but economical too, check our store or search Acutus in our search bar at the top of our website.

 Maintaining stones is best done at regular intervals usually once every 4-6 weeks depending on the usage.
-Natural stones are easy, just use aluminium oxide paper in a flat surface.
-The man-made stones can either be flattened using silicon carbide on a flat hard surface or with one of those cheap 4 sided diamond plates by lapping it back and forth using the same lapping lubricant.
+Natural stones are easy, just use aluminium oxide paper on a flat surface.
+The man-made stones can either be flattened using silicon carbide on a flat hard surface or with one of those cheap 4-sided diamond plates by lapping it back and forth using the same lapping lubricant.

 Did you know?

-The first sign of madness is to find hairs on the palm of your hand!
+The first sign of madness is having fine hairs on the palm of your hand!